EpiEvoSoftware/e3SIM/e3SIM-main/README.md

 1. **Set up your working directory** \
     Create a new empty directory outside `e3SIM-main` directory.
 This directory will be your working directory for a single simulation; all generated input files and simulation results will be saved here.
+Templates for the pre-simulation files can be found under the `e3SIM-main/e3SIM_codes/config_template` directory, or one can go to our provided vignettes.
+Formats for all files used in e3SIM are also described in the corresponding chapters of the manual.

     Set the path to this directory in the `WKDIR` by replacing `/path/to/working_dir` with your actual path: